-Signature of commenting official: Date Title: State or Federal agency/burea or Tribal Government 4.
-National Park Service Certification hereby certify that this property is: entered in the National Register determined eligible for the National Register determined not eligible for the National Register removed from the National Register other (explain:) Signature of the Keeper Date of Action Ownership of Property Ownership of Property (Check as many boxes as apply.)
-Ownership of Property (Check as many boxes as apply.)
-Private: Ownership of Property (Check as many boxes as apply.)
-Private: Public - Local Ownership of Property (Check as many boxes as apply.)
-Private: Public - Local Public - State Ownership of Property (Check as many boxes as apply.)
-Private: Public - Local Public - State Public - Federal Category of Property Ownership of Property (Check as many boxes as apply.)
-Private: Public - Local Public - State Public - Federal Category of Property Category of Property Check only one box.)
-Classification Ownership of Property (Check as many boxes as apply.)
-Private: Public - Local
+Hiawatha Golf Course Hennepin, Minnesota

+Name of Property County and State

+4. National Park Service Certification

+I hereby certify that this property is:

+entered in the National Register

+determined eligible for the National Register

+determined not eligible for the National Register

+removed from the National Register

+other (explain:)

+Signature of the Keeper Date of Action

+5. Classification

+Ownership of Property

+(Check as many boxes as apply.)

+Private:

+Public - Local X

+Tuone - Local

+Public - State

+Public - Federal

+Category of Property

+(Check only one box.)

+,

+Building(s)

+District

+Site

+Structure

+Object